Still Creek Ranch: Accreditation and facilities

-Still Creek Ranch is accredited by the Southern Association of Colleges and Schools and has been accredited since 1991.
+Still Creek Ranch is accredited by Cognia and has been accredited since 1991.
 The school is interdenominational and not affiliated with any particular church.

-The ranch has three homes for boys and two homes for girls, a school, staff housing, various shops, and a roofed arena for riding and horse shows.
+The ranch has three homes for boys and three homes for girls, a school, staff housing, various shops, and a roofed arena for riding and horse shows.
 Covering 88000 sqft, the arena is among the largest in the region.
-The school also has a computer lab, science lab, library, weight room, and gymnasium.
+The school also has a computer lab, science lab, weight room, and gymnasium.